biscuitboost/yourbanger-fe/src/data/post/personalized-gift-ideas-for-men.md

 A [personalized song](/) takes about 2 minutes to create.
 Share his story—the hobbies, the quirks, the inside jokes—and get a professionally produced track about him.

-It costs $1.40.
+It costs from $1.20.
 He'll remember it forever.

 **[Create a song for him →](https://app.yourbanger.com/auth?tab=signup)**